Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 - Data Network
   - A memory leak in the stc-manager has been fixed.
   - The bug in stc-manager that caused a missing process in booting time has been fixed.
-  - CVE patches for open source packages have been applied
+  - CVE patches for Open-source packages have been applied.
     - curl: CVE-2017-8816, CVE-2017-8817, CVE-2017-1000101, CVE-2017-1000257, CVE-2018-1000005, CVE-2018-1000007, CVE-2018-000122, CVE-2018-1000300 and CVE-2018-1000301
     - libsoup: CVE-2017-2885
     - libcares: CVE-2017-1000381
-  - Major open-source package upgrades
+  - Major Open-source package upgrades
-    - wpa-supplicant has been upgraded to 2.6
+    - wpa-supplicant has been upgraded to 2.6.
-    - nghttp2 has been upgraded to 1.31.1
+    - nghttp2 has been upgraded to 1.31.1.
-    - strongswan has been upgraded to 5.6.3
+    - strongswan has been upgraded to 5.6.3.
-    - dnsmasq has been upgraded to 2.79
+    - dnsmasq has been upgraded to 2.79.
-    - openvpn has been upgraded to 2.4.6
+    - openvpn has been upgraded to 2.4.6.
-  - The bug in download-provider that extract wrong file extension has been fixed
+  - The bug in download-provider that extract wrong file extension has been fixed.
 - Telephony
   - The bug that caused a delay when shutdown is executed has been fixed.
 - Bluetooth